 Desired Outcome: All teachers and staff feel valued, are effective in their roles and have equitable access to additional opportunities through professional learning and leadership development.

-Measure: Participation data and feedback from leadership development initiatives Result: Will be provided for FY 2019 in the FY 2021 budget.
+Measure: Participation data and feedback from leadership development initiatives.

 Desired Outcome: Leadership development curriculum is based on standards and best practices, implemented with fidelity and aligned with meaningful feedback that provides actionable data for instructional planning.
-Measure: Well-rounded curriculum, feedback from leadership development initiatives Result: Will be provided for FY 2019 in the FY 2021 budget.
+Measure: Well-rounded curriculum, feedback from leadership development initiatives.